Soulsender/Soulsender.github.io/_posts/2021-03-11-mac-spoofing.md

 ### What is a MAC Address?

 MAC stands for Media Access Control address.
 Every device has a MAC address.
 A MAC address is used sort of like an IP address, but only on a local area network (LAN).
-A router on a network delivers traffic to a device with the correct MAC address.
+Switches on a network deliver traffic to a device with the correct MAC address.
 This is done through the ARP (Address Resolution Protocol) which you can sort of think of like the DNS for MAC addresses.
-A MAC address consists of six sets of two numbers or letters, separated by a colon.
+A MAC address consists of six hex values, seperated by dashes, periods, or colons.
 For example: `9C:6A:BD:07:B7:92` is an address I just made up.

 Unlike IP addresses, MAC addresses are static and do not change (there are some exceptions but for the most part, they stay the same on all networks).
 A MAC address will have information about the vendor of the device.
 For instance, you might be able to tell that a device is an Apple or Dell product based on the MAC address.